MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 A CDP (AKA “vaults”) that falls below the required collateralization ratio (200%) is susceptible to liquidation by a 3rd party user of the platform, in which the repayment of the at risk loan is conducted by the liquidator buying out the collateral from the vault.
 There are different collateralization ratio status’ for the vaults to asses risk and liquidation events.

 - **Low Risk**: The collateral ratio is above 200%, and the user may borrow/withdraw up to the maximum allowable capacity.
 - **At Risk**: The collateral ratio is below 200% but above 150%.
-The user may not borrow or withdraw from the vault, but the vault is not yet available to liquidate.
+The user will not be able to borrow or withdraw from the vault, but the vault is not yet liquidatable.
 It is recommended to increase collateral or repay part of the debt to avoid liquidation below 150%.
-- **Mark For Liquidation/Grace Period**: The collateral has fallen below 150%, and a user may then mark the vault for liquidation.
+- **Mark For Liquidation/Grace Period**: The collateral has fallen below 150%, and any user may then mark the vault for liquidation.
 Once marked for liquidation, there is a grace period of two hours before the vault may be liquidated.
 - **Liquidatable**: The vault collateral is below 150%, marked for liquidation, and the grace period is over.
 Any user may liquidate the vault by repaying up to 50% of the vaults debt, and receive a 10% reward relative to the liquidated debt.

 A vault is liquidatable when it is under-collateralized below the liquidation ratio set in the Lending Controller contract (set by DAO Governance).
 Before a vault may be liquidated, it will have to be “Marked For Liquidation” by any user of the platform once the collateral falls below the liquidation ratio.
 After a vault has been marked for liquidation, there will be a grace period (ex.
 2 hours, set by governance) where the vault owner has the ability to provide additional collateral to the vault or repay their debt such that it no longer is under-collateralized.
 After the grace period is over, the vault will be open for liquidation from any user wishing to repay up to 50% the vaults debt, for up to the maximum duration set by governance (ex.
 24 hours).